Solutions to the seven straw men of matautopia

 3 People are stupid

 Solution 2: Nothing to add here.
-Flexibility and forgiveness is critical
+Flexibility and forgiveness are critical

 4 Mission: Impossible — know thyself